tnebes/i-want-to-learn/README.md

 # description

-## Requirements (Croatian)
+## Requirements (English)

-- [x] Za razvoj aplikacije se koristi Foundation RWD framework
+- [x] The Foundation RWD framework is used for application development

-- [x] Aplikacija mora imati javni i privatni dio
+- [x] The application must have a public and a private part

-- [ ] Aplikacija mora biti prilagodljiva minimalno dvoje različitim širinama zalona (RWD) - sadržaj mora biti čitljiv, vidljiv, dobro organiziran za obje širine zaslona
+- [x] The application must be responsive to at least two different screen widths (RWD) - the content must be legible, visible, well organized for both screen widths

-- [ ] Autorizacija se izvršava na osnovu podataka u php datoteci
+- [x] Authorization is performed based on data in a ~~php file~~ database.

-- [ ] Na stranici autorizacije postaviti minimalno 2 korisnika i lozinke za spajanje
+- [x] Set a minimum of 2 users and connection passwords on the authorization page

-- [ ] Privatni dio mora omogućiti CRUD - unos, čitanje, promjenu i brisanje svih podataka na jedan entitet Vašeg završnog rada koja nije vezana u nekim drugim tablicama vanjskim ključem.
-Podaci se pohranjuju u Session.
+- [x] The private part must allow CRUD - entry, reading, modification and deletion of all data to one entity of your final work that is not bound to some other table with a foreign key.
+The data is stored in the ~~Session~~ DB.

-- [x] Postaviti na hosting aplikaciju
+- [x] Upload to hosting application

-- [x] Postaviti na github kod
+- [x] Upload to github code

-- [x] U readme.md napisati koje su točke realizirane
+- [x] In readme.md write which points are realized

-- [ ] Na javnom dijelu aplikacije postaviti link na github kod
+- [x] In the public part of the application, place a link to the github code

-- [ ] Na privatnom dijelu aplikacije staviti link na ERA dijagram
+- [x] On the private part of the application put a link to the ERA diagram

-- [ ] Aplikacija ima metapodatke prema http://ogp.me/
+- [x] The application has metadata according to http://ogp.me/

-- [ ] Aplikacija ima favicon-e kreirane pomoću http://www.favicon-generator.org/
+- [x] The application has favicons created using http://www.favicon-generator.org/

-- [ ] Za unos i promjenu u session potrebno je napraviti kontrole svih unesenih podataka
+- [x] To enter and change in the ~~a session~~ database, it is necessary to make controls of all entered data